-Steelers dominate early, hold off Titans for 27-24 win
+Steelers Dominate Early, Hold Off Titans For 27-24 Win

 Ryan Tannehill hit A.J.
 Brown on a short pass that the receiver took to the end zone for a 73-yard TD.
 Jayon Brown picked off a batted pass, setting up Gostkowski’s field goal.
 Derrick Henry capped the 12-play drive with a 1-yard TD with 10:13 left.

-Pittsburgh dominated early with a 161-1 edge in total offence before the Titans' second offensive possession.
+Pittsburgh dominated early with a 161-1 edge in total offense before the Titans’ second offensive possession.
 The Steelers led 24-7 at halftime.

 Roethlisberger and the Steelers scored a touchdown on their opening drive for the first time in 23 games, going 75 yards over 16 plays.
 Roethlisberger had his 1-yard TD pass to James Conner wiped out by penalty so he hit Johnson for an 11-yard TD and a 7-0 lead.